pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 ## SCARF

- This chapter is currently not verified and probably incorrect.
-This was working in the past and will probably organized in some similar way in a future.
+ Horace is currently not available on SCARF and this chapter is not verified and probably incorrect.
+This was working in the past and will probably be organized in some similar way in a future.

 #### Contact

 The deployment on scarf is currently experimental.
 Generally speaking, user can make local installation of Horace/Herbert as described on [Horace installation pages](http://horace.isis.rl.ac.uk/Download_and_setup) and [SCARF user pages](https://www.scarf.rl.ac.uk/)

 Horace parallel capabilities for SCARF are currently implemented on the basis of Matlab MPI framework only.
 The installation of appropriate cluster component on SCARF and SCARF cluster configuration should be agreed with Jon Roddom<JONATHAN.RODDOM@STFC.AC.UK> or other members of SCARF support team.

 As soon as appropriate SCARF cluster configuration is available to user's Matlab, it must be made default in Matlab parallel computing toolbox settings.
-Then Maltab MPI framework (parpool framework) will submit and run parallel jobs on SCARF.
+Then MATLAB MPI framework (parpool framework) will submit and run parallel jobs on SCARF.